nosari20/nosari20.github.io/content/posts/android-logs.md

 ### Purpose and content

-Android adb logs contain all runtime data about applications and system process.
+Android adb logs contain all runtime data about applications and system processes.
 Log level can be specified and logs can be filtered.

 ADB logs look likes the following example: